Kiwis are more corrupted than they think

 (Courtesy RNZ, 23 April 2020)

 I have seen young and ambitious journalists corrupt elections.
 I remember neighbour, Mihingarangi Forbes, skiting about a 'scandal' for months but broke the story days before an election.
-Another ambushed a politician with leaked personal information from a government department during a polling period a month before an election.
+Lloyd Burr ambushed a politician after colleague Jenna Lynch was leaked personal information from a government department about a politician during a polling period a month before an election.
 These disturbing patterns of behaviour continue and escalate in frequency to this day.

 The public should be most concerned by what the media won't report.
 Certain journalists failed to disclose their conflicts of interest - including the closeness of their relationship with the subject of a scandal - and the information was either not published, buried, or used against the whistle blower.